tanishq-1012/IPL-2024-Analysis/README.md

 7. Batter Strike Rate Calculation
 Computes strike rates of batters based on runs scored and balls faced.

+# Dependencies

+Ensure you have the following libraries before running the scripts:

+pip install pandas matplotlib seaborn

 Displays the top 20 batters ranked by strike rate.